ryan-txn/tp/docs/DeveloperGuide.md

 This section will document the contributions made by each team member regarding the implementation or planned feature enhancements, detailing the design and thought processes behind them.

 ---

+### ChatParser Input Handling
+The 'ChatParser' class has the responsibility of parsing user input to steer the application logic based on predefined commands specified in the `CommandMap' class.
+Therefore, the ChatParser class acts as the main interface between user input and command execution.
+This includes extracting and routing commands, as well as exception handling for false input.

+#### Feature Implementation
+The `ChatParser class:`
+1. Accepts user input.
+I.e. it reads input from the command line
+2. Tokenizes commands and identifys one- and two-token commands
+3. Routes commands based on the identified command tokens which are specified in the `CommandMap` class.
+This is done using methods such as `multiCommandParsing` for 2-token commands and `run` which encapsulates the main loop of user interaction until the exit command "bye" terminates the application.
+4. Logs command routing and its effects on a high level to enable tracking of the application's activity.

+#### Why It Is Implemented This Way
+The ChatParser class was implemented in the above manner for three reasons:
+1. It allows create one abstract unit for handling the responsibility of orchestrating usage flow.
+2. As a high-level abstraction layer it improves readability by bundliing the overall application logic in one place.
+3. Its modularity allows for easy extensions or modifications to `CommandMap` and `multiCommandParsing`.

+#### Alternatives considered
+Direct command handling in the main loop.
+Reduces the depth of the application, but comes at the cost of reduced readability and higher cohesion.

+#### Extensions for v.2.1
+Seperating the responsibilities of reading and preprocessing user input from the responsibility to steer command routing.
+This could improve the maintainability of the ChatParser class in the future.

 ### Command Handling with CommandMap Class